konantian/NotableNotebooks/notes/Lecture 14 - Statistical Analysis of Repeated Simulations.md

   * Deterministic
     1. All simulations from same start state play the same sequence, have the same result

+**Variance and Bias**
+  * Vairance can be reduced by getting move samples
+  * Bias will repeat exactly the same in each try

 **Probabilistic simulation**
   * Play pattern moves with higher probability
   * Play other moves with smaller probability